INDIAN HILLS MIDDLE SCHOOL

 In-School Suspension (ISS)

 In-School Suspension (ISS), like ASD, is assigned for a variety of reasons.
 Students who are assigned ISS are isolated from the rest of the student population.
-They will not be in the hall when the other students are there.
-They will.
+They will not be in the hall during normal passing times.
 They will turn in their cell phones or other electronic items to the adult in charge.
 These items will be returned at the end of the day.
 Students will work on assignments given to them by their teachers, the administration, or the adult supervisor.
 They will not visit, play, or sleep.
-Students in ISS will either have a lunch they bring from home at the beginning of the day or purchase an ISS lunch (peanut butter sandwich, fruit, drink, and chips) from the cafeteria.
+Students in ISS will either have a lunch they bring from home at the beginning of the day or purchase lunch from the cafeteria.
 They will eat lunch at their desk/carrel.

 Lunch Detention (LD)